PeterXQC/3dprinting/Projects/Speed/Monolith.md

 Given that preserving build volume is more important to me than optimization for speed, it is clear that monolith is the way to go.

-## Other things to print
+## Other things you need
 You might want to print the [Voron pulley jig](https://github.com/VoronDesign/Voron-2/blob/Voron2.4/STLs/Tools/pulley_jig.stl) and the [Voron hub puller](https://github.com/VoronDesign/Voron-2/tree/Voron2.2/STLs/VORON2.2/Tools).
 You want to print the Voron hub puller stronger, as dehubbing a pulley requires significant force.
+You might also need a quarter.

 ## My Installation Manual
 I will assume that you are familiar with the build process of a Voron 2.4.
 If not, you can reference the [Voron manual](https://github.com/VoronDesign/Voron-2/raw/Voron2.4/Manual/Assembly_Manual_2.4r2.pdf).